DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Am I just happy that a single elevator finally works?
 The world I'm in right now..."

-While riding elevator, Kay leaned against cold wall and was looking at ceiling.
+While riding elevator, Kai leaned against cold wall and was looking at ceiling.

 "...I'm going to return make it as the world I remember.
 In your place, Sid."

 One day, World [Overwrite] happened.
-Before <ruby>young man<rt>Kay</rt></ruby> eyes the world history has been overwritten by [World Reincarnation] Just like abound hundred years ago, the history of Kay's world repeats itself in deadly conflict for hegemony among five races.
+Before <ruby>young man<rt>Kai</rt></ruby> eyes the world history has been overwritten by [World Reincarnation] Just like abound hundred years ago, the history of Kai's world repeats itself in deadly conflict for hegemony among five races.
 Five Races Great War.
 In this war hero Sid led humanity to victory.
 As four other races were crushed, humanity sealed them away in remote regions.